 A SMART goal must be realistic in that the goal can be realistically achieved given the available resources and time.
 A SMART goal is likely realistic if you believe that it can be accomplished.
 Ask yourself:

 Is the goal reachable, given the time and resources?

 Are you able to commit to achieving the goal?

 A SMART goal must be time-bound in that it has a start and finish date.
 If the goal is not time-constrained, there will be no sense of urgency and, therefore, less motivation to achieve the goal.
 Ask yourself:

 By when do you want to achieve your goal?

 For example, building on the goal above: On August 1, I will obtain a gym membership at my local community center.
 In order to be healthier, I will work out four days a week.
 Every week, I will aim to lose one pound of body fat.
 By the end of August, I will have realized my goal if I lose four pounds of fat over the course of the month.

 The Importance of SMART Goal Setting

-Often, individuals or businesses will set themselves up for failure by setting general and unrealistic goals such as “I want to be the best at X.” This goal is vague with no sense of direction.
+Often, individuals or businesses will set themselves up for failure by setting general and unrealistic goals such as “I want to be the best at X.” This goal is vague, with no sense of direction.

-SMART goals set you up for success by making it specific, measurable, achievable, realistic, and timely.
+SMART goals set you up for success by making goals specific, measurable, achievable, realistic, and timely.
 The SMART method helps push you further, gives you a sense of direction, and helps you organize and reach your goals.